isaacjeffersonlee/CineTerm/README.md

 cineterm (--args)
 ```

-Or alternatively, if installed in a virtual env, you something like:
+Or alternatively, if installed in a virtual env, you can add something like:
 ```shell
 alias cineterm='/home/isaac/.virtualenvs/cine_env/bin/python3 -m cineterm.app --vpn'
 ```